Skye Bridge: Toll controversy

 The campaign included mass protests and a prolonged non-payment campaign, and continued as long as did the tolls.
 A toll-collector interviewed by the BBC said that abuse of collectors by motorists had been commonplace.
 Numerous toll opponents were cited for refusing to pay the toll, with around 500 being arrested and 130 subsequently convicted of non-payment.
 Among those charged was Clodagh Mackenzie, an elderly lady from whom the land necessary for the bridge's arrival in Skye had been compulsorily purchased; the charges against her were subsequently dropped without explanation.
 Of those convicted, only the first, the SKAT Secretary Andy Anderson, received a (brief) prison term.
 Those charged with non-payment had to make the 140 mi round trip to Dingwall Sheriff Court, again crossing the bridge and where again many refused to pay, incurring a further criminal charge.

-Robbie the Pict argued that the legal paperwork for the tolls was incomplete, and that consequently the tolls themselves were illegal.
+Scottish campaigner and a former Scottish Parliamentary candidate, Robbie the Pict, argued that the legal paperwork for the tolls was incomplete, and that consequently the tolls themselves were illegal.
 In particular he said that the "assignation statement", a licence to charge a toll, had never been given.
 Interviewed later by the BBC, Fiscal David Hingston in Dingwall denied this claim, but admitted that he himself had been denied access to many government documents on the case, on the grounds of commercial confidentiality.
 Hingston told the BBC "As a fiscal I was stuck with that evidence but as a private individual I found it stunning", leading to renewed calls that the convictions of the toll protesters should be quashed – to this the Crown Office reiterated that appeals on these grounds had already been rejected by the courts.

 The bridge, and the toll protest, became a continuing political issue.
 Following the 1997 General Election, the Labour-run Scottish Office introduced a scheme whereby tolls for locals were subsidised (the scheme cost a total of £7 million).
 Following the creation of the Scottish Parliament, the Scottish Labour Party joined in coalition with the Scottish Liberal Democrats, who had made the Skye Bridge toll abolition one of their priorities.
 With responsibility for Scotland's road network transferred from Westminster to the Scottish Executive, increased political pressure was placed on the toll's future.
 On 3 June 2004, Jim Wallace, the Enterprise Minister in the Scottish Executive announced that he hoped the bridge would be bought out, and tolls abolished, by the end of 2004.
 In line with this, on 21 December 2004, Scottish Transport Minister Nicol Stephen announced that the bridge had been purchased for approximately £27 million, and toll collection immediately ceased.
 During the preceding decade £33.3 million in tolls had been collected.
-Figures obtained by the BBC under freedom of information laws showed the consortium's operating costs on the bridge during this period had been only £3.5 million.